About Your Bill

 If You Are Covered by Medicaid

 We will need a copy of your Medicaid card.
 Medicaid also has payment limitations on a number of services and items.

 What to Do if You Can't Pay Your Bill

 If paying your bill creates a financial hardship, you can apply for financial assistance.
 Partial or full financial assistance may be available based on established guidelines.
-Consideration for assistance includes the patient's (or responsible party's) income level, existing debt, assets, number of people in the home, and other indicators of inability to pay.
+Consideration for assistance includes the patient's (or responsible party's) income level, existing debt, assets, number of people in the home and other indicators of inability to pay.

-For instances, full financial assistance for Providence medical services is usually available to household whose annual income is up to 125 percent of the Federal Poverty Guidelines.
+For instance, full financial assistance for Providence medical services is usually available to household whose annual income is up to 125 percent of the Federal Poverty Guidelines.
 Families whose annual income is above 125 percent of the Federal Poverty Guidelines may still be eligible for partial assistance with their Providence medical bills.

 Get price estimates for common medical services from our trained specialists to aid in your planning and decision making.
 We can also assess how much you may owe for health care services after health benefits are applied.

 Non-urgent requests can be expected to be returned in one business day.